 WITTE: Thank you, Jennifer.
 It's good to be here.

 LUDDEN: Up next, North Korea's third nuclear test prompted one listener to ask us for a reading list to get up to speed on that country and the region.
 We'll do just that after a short break.
 Stay with us.
 I'm Jennifer Ludden.
-It's the TALK OF THE NATION, from NPR News.
+It's TALK OF THE NATION from NPR News.
 Transcript provided by NPR, Copyright NPR.